JuanCGJ/WebPythonFlask/README.md

 # WebPythonFlask
-Machine Learning Model (Linea regression) Integrated with basic Web server using Flask in Python
+Machine Learning Model (Liner regression) Integrated with basic Web server using Flask in Python

 In this folder you will find: